PatrickCoakley23/milestone3-/README.md

 ### Colour Scheme

 - **Black** - Black is the dominant colour throughout this website.
 Black is elegant, sophisticated and it implies a premium brand.
-The black background gives prominence the content on the site.
+The black background gives prominence to the content on the site.

-- **Burnt Orange** - (#BF5D1D) This Burnt Orange colour is consistently used throughout the website call to action buttons, flash messages and other subtle styling.
+- **Burnt Orange** - (#BF5D1D) This Burnt Orange colour is consistently used throughout the website's call to action buttons, flash messages and other subtle styling.
 This shade of orange is juxtaposed well with the elegant black to offer a modern feel which fits well within the health industry.

 - **Silver** - (#B7B4B2) This Silver colour is the main font colour for the body of the website.
 It is also used in the borders of the entry forms to offer a 3d feel against the black background.

 - **Gold** - (#BC9982) This Light shade of gold is used predominantly for the headings of the website.
-The light cold contrast well with the background and with the Oswald font gives a classy feel.
+The light cold contrast well with the background and paired with the Oswald font it gives a classy feel.

 #### List of the other colours used throughout the website: